Back in the 1980s, Springfield Armory gave Americans access to some of the best guns the world had to offer. Here are four of the greatest.

 - Springfield Saint Edge

 Part of its bag for the better part of its existence, Springfield Armory is synonymous with affordable and well-made 1911 pistols.
-This might lead some to question why an import—a German import at that— of the pistol would warrant attention.
-The simple fact of the matter, the Omega isn’t your every day, ordinary 1911.
+This might lead some to question why an import—a German import at that—of the pistol would warrant attention.
+The simple fact of the matter, the Omega isn’t your everyday, ordinary 1911.

 Cutting similar lines to the All-American design, West German pistol-smith Peters, Stahls GmbH’s Omega breaks from a typical 1911 in several ways.
 Predominantly, it’s link-less.
 Instead, it uses a Sig Sauer locking system, in which the ejection port and barrel chamber are used as the locking mechanisms.
 Unfamiliar with it?
 Look at nearly any modern, non-1911 pistol and likely you’ll have a first-hand example.
 Additionally, Peters, Stahls’ used dual extractors.
 Novel enough tinkering in and of itself, but not the defining feature that makes the pistol an utterly unique addition to a collection.

 The Omega wasn’t just one pistol, it was many: .38 Super, .45 ACP and 10mm.
-Spurred by Germany’s onerous gun laws, the pistol is essentially a handgun switch-barrel and requires little more than swapping barrel, recoil spring and magazine to jump calibers.
-Pretty ingenious, but required a lot of gun to get the job done—some 40-plus ounces of it.
+Spurred by Germany’s onerous gun laws, the pistol is essentially a handgun switch-barrel and requires little more than swapping barrels, recoil spring and magazine to jump calibers.
+Pretty ingenious, but it required a lot of gun to get the job done—some 40-plus ounces of it.
 While the one-gun-to-rule-them-all idea is pretty slick, American shooters in the mid-1980s were only enamored with one—the perfect 10.
 Minted only a few years prior, the hot .40-caliber captivated the shooting public, but there were few options chamber thus that didn’t run a mint.
 In steps Springfield Armory.

 In all, Springfield offered two barrel lengths in the 10mm Omega, 5 and 6 inch.
 In both cases, they boasted polygonal rifling and you could get either with porting.
 A little something to tame the snappy round, if 2 1/2-pounds of gun wasn’t enough.
 Omegas aren’t especially difficult to find still and dogged shopping can net you one for around $1,000.
 Buyer beware, threat yours with kid gloves, Peters, Stahls closing down means there are precious few replacement parts.